Fyriplaka beach

 Try to imagine how the theatre looked like in the time of its best days, enjoying the sounds of orchestra and actors’ play.
 And enjoy the view of the blue sea from the theatre in silence.
 Well, it is an amazing feeling to be surrounded by a great ancient masterpiece.

-the Remains of the Ancient Theatre of Milos
+The remains of the Ancient Theatre of Milos

 Remains of the Ancient Theatre of Milos